Maanaadu: Plot

-Abdul Khaliq, an NRI, is on his way via flight to Coimbatore from Delhi, to reach Ooty.
-He is going to help his friend Eswaramoorthy elope with his lover Zarina Begum on the day of her marriage with the help of his other friend Syed Basha.
-He gets his co-passenger Seethalakshmi to join him after it is revealed that she is actually the groom's friend in Zarina's wedding.
-The next afternoon, They elope and escape from the bride's family in pursuit after them.
-On the way to the registrar's office, an unknown man suddenly falls on their car.
+Abdul Khaliq, an NRI from Dubai, is travelling via flight to Coimbatore from Delhi, to reach Ooty.
+He intends to help his friend Eswaramoorthy elope with his lover Zarina Begum on the day of her marriage with the help of their other friend Syed Basha.
+His co-passenger Seethalakshmi introduces herself as the groom's friend in Zarina's wedding.
+The next afternoon, they elope and escape from the wedding with the bride's family in pursuit.
+On the way to the registrar's office, an unknown man suddenly falls on their car and is severely injured.

-The man is revealed to have been pursued by the cops headed by Inspector John.
-They are subsequently interned extrajudicially on the orders of corrupt DCP Dhanushkodi.
-Khaliq is forced by Dhanushkodi and John to attend a scheduled political gathering with CM Arivazhagan present and is instructed to shoot Arivazhagan with a pistol else his friends would die, Khaliq reluctantly shoots Arivazhagan.
-John shoots Khaliq dead in the enduring chaos, despite his protests against his actions.
-Khaliq awakens only to find himself in the mid-flight where he was on the start of that day and proceeds to relive all the distinct incidents of that morning.
+The man, Rafiq, is revealed to have been pursued by cops headed by Inspector John.
+They are subsequently captured on the orders of the corrupt DCP Dhanushkodi.
+Khaliq is forced by Dhanushkodi and John to attend a political gathering led by CM Arivazhagan and is instructed to shoot Arivazhagan with a pistol while Dhanushkodi threatens to kill his friends.
+Khaliq reluctantly shoots Arivazhagan.
+John shoots Khaliq dead in the ensuing chaos.

+Khaliq awakens only to find himself mid-flight earlier that day before he met Seethalakshmi.
 After attempting to help Eswaramoorthy elope again, he finds himself in the same spot where the police had previously accosted him.
-Khaliq is shocked to find the unknown man named Rafiq from his previous experience.
+Khaliq is shocked to encounter Rafiq again, this time unscathed.
 Rafiq enters his car attempting to flee the police.
 The police catch up to them and Khaliq is shot dead by Dhanushkodi this time.
-Khaliq finds himself mid-flight once again, failing to realise he is looping in time.
-He attempts to take a different path and prevent interacting with the police, but he eventually dies at the hands of Zarina's brother Mansoor.
-He wakes up mid-flight once again and finally realises that he is trapped in a time loop.
+Awaking mid-flight again, Khaliq attempts to avoid interacting with the police, but this time is killed by Zarina's brother Mansoor.
+He finally realises that he is trapped in a time loop.